Würzburg Hauptbahnhof: The new station outside the inner city

 The terminus could no longer absorb the traffic of the additional lines.
 An extension of the facilities that were tight from the start was not possible due to the density of buildings in the inner city.
 To provide greater capacity for passenger services, it was planned initially to shift freight and shunting to a separate location.
 Against the backdrop of the ever-growing rail traffic and given the operational benefits of a through station, the decision was taken in 1862 to build a new station to the north of the city beneath the Schalksberg (hill) and near the famous Würzburger Stein vineyard.
 At this time the area was only sparsely populated and there was enough space available for a large station yard and a through station.
 The construction of the station was accompanied by an extensive reorganisation of the road network.
 The mainly narrow and winding streets of the town centre were greatly improved by the widening of existing streets and the building of the central Schönbornstraße.
 The newly created Kaiserstraße connected the outlying station complex and the town.
 A new district was then established in the immediate vicinity of the station and in place of the former city wall a ring of parks in the English style was created.
-Julius-Maximilian's University and imposing Gründerzeit villas were built between the station and the banks of the Main river.
+The Julius Maximilian University of Würzburg and imposing Gründerzeit villas were built between the station and the banks of the Main river.
 In addition, a separate district for railway employees was built to the northeast of the station.

 The architect Friedrich Bürklein was commissioned for the construction of the station building.
 He had been responsible for the construction of München Hauptbahnhof and the stations in Augsburg, Bamberg, Nördlingen, Nuremberg and Bad Kissingen.
 Construction started in 1863 and it was completed in 1869.

 The station building was an imposing building, which consisted of a two-story central hall, which was bounded by two raised side wings.
 On the ground floor the entire front of the central hall was composed of arcade-like archways, which gave access to the inside of the station.
 There were, in addition to a salon for the king, the usual facilities of a station at the time, such as waiting rooms for four classes, two restaurants, ticketing and baggage counter and several administrative offices.
 The rooms on the upper floor were used as apartments for the staff.
 The platforms were one level above the street level as they were built on an embankment.
 Therefore, in the middle of the entrance building, there was a staircase to the concourse supported by 14 marble columns.

 The railway tracks were built over a very large area.
 Sidings, locomotive and carriage maintenance shops and warehouses were built to the north of the platform area.
 To the east there were the facilities of the Grand Duchy of Baden State Railway, which operated the Odenwald Railway towards Heidelberg, as it ran through Bavaria for only about 20 km.